dJPoida/finite-faders/README.md

 ### Core Functionality
 - **Mixing Desk Interface**: Vertical faders arranged horizontally like a professional mixing console
 - **Constraint Enforcement**: All sliders automatically sum to 100% - adjusting one redistributes others proportionally
-- **Edit Mode**: Toggle between viewing/adjusting mode and editing mode for adding/removing entities
+- **Inline Editing**: Click any entity label to edit name, color, lock status, or delete
+- **Custom Labels**: Name each entity for quick visual identification of your decisions
+- **Color Coding**: Assign colors to entities - applied to borders, sliders, and controls for visual distinction
-- **Dynamic Entities**: Add up to 6 entities or remove down to minimum of 2 entities
+- **Dynamic Entities**: Add up to 8 entities (click + button in header) or remove down to minimum of 2 entities
-- **Customizable Units**: Choose from preset units (Time, Effort, Care, F-given, Love) or define custom units
+- **Customizable Units**: Click the unit text in footer to choose from 8 preset units (Time, Effort, Care, Energy, Love, Focus, Attention, Money) or define custom units
 - **Lock System**: Lock individual faders to prevent auto-adjustment, creating hard constraints
 - **Smart Redistribution**: Handles edge cases like locked entities and impossible constraints gracefully
 - **Keyboard Navigation**: Full accessibility with arrow keys, Page Up/Down, Home/End